AI Bias & Fairness Auditing

 Where Detection Fits in AI Threat Response

-- Model governance — Who approved this deployment?
-Organizational controls that require fairness evaluation before deployment.
+- Model governance — Require fairness evaluation before deployment approval.

-- Audit logging — What decisions were made?
-Record-keeping infrastructure that enables retrospective fairness analysis.
+- Audit logging — Maintain decision records for retrospective fairness analysis.

-- Human oversight — Can humans intervene?
-Design patterns that enable meaningful human review of AI decisions.
+- Human oversight — Enable meaningful human review of AI decisions.

-- Incident response — What do we do now?
-Response procedures when discriminatory outcomes are identified.
+- Incident response — Respond when discriminatory outcomes are identified.

 For a step-by-step auditing workflow, see the How to Detect AI Bias guide.